-Why you should have an ‘un-plugged’ wedding
+Why you should consider having an un-plugged wedding

-Did that not entirely defeat the object of why i’m here?
-I’m affraid to report it’s such a common thing, tablets and phones sticking out of the ensemble of either isle of the ceremony room, all competing for a blurry, back of the head image that will never go further than their device.
+Did that not entirely defeat the object of why i’m here I thought.
+Nowadays it’s such a common sight at a wedding.
+Tablets and phones sticking out of the ensemble of either isle of the ceremony room, all competing for a blurry, back of the head image that will never go further than their device.
 Why do people insist on photographing other peoples wedding who’ve been invited to be a guest and not a ‘photographer’?!

-So why should you have an ‘un-plugged’ wedding?
+So should you have an ‘un-plugged’ wedding?

-Well you could always suprise them at the venue with this sign, or you could share this post and also put a small note on the RSVP so they have plenty of notice to catch up with the latest on social media.
+Well you could always surprise them at the venue with a sign.
+What about sharing this post and also put a small note on the RSVP.
+Guests can then have plenty of notice to catch up with the latest news and shenanigans on social media.
 Here’s an example of what you could write.